-The Academy celebrated the centenary of the Fellowship in 2019 with the appointment of 20 new Fellows at a ceremony held in Wellington on 14 February, followed by the New Fellows' Symposium.
-The diversity and range of scholarship in the academy was significantly enhanced with these appointments, which included 11 women, 2 outstanding Māori scholars and one internationally recognised for original thinking and influence on the application of the Treaty of Waitangi in our law and society.
-In addition, three new Honorary Fellows were inducted at the ceremony: Professor Thomas Higham, Director of the world's leading radiocarbon dating laboratory at the University of Oxford; Professor Ichiro Kawachi, based at Harvard University; and Professor Warrick Couch, based at Australia's Swinburne University of Technology.
+The Academy celebrated the centenary of the Fellowship in 2019 with the induction of 20 new Fellows at a ceremony held in Wellington on 14 February, followed by the New Fellows' Symposium.
+The diversity and range of scholarship in the academy was significantly enhanced with these new elections which included 11 women, 2 outstanding Māori scholars and one Fellow internationally recognised for original thinking and influence on the application of the Treaty of Waitangi in our law and society.
+In addition, three new Honorary Fellows were inducted at the ceremony.

-All three Honorary Fellows joined the new Fellows and friends of the Academy at a special dinner that evening, including Dame Anne Glover, President of the Royal Society Edinburgh, who gave the after-dinner address.
+All three Honorary Fellows joined the new Fellows and friends of the Academy at a special dinner that evening.
+Our special guest, Dame Anne Glover, President of the Royal Society Edinburgh, gave the afterdinner address.
 To recognise the Academy's centenary a cake was cut at the dinner by the oldest Fellow Dr Eddie Robertson OBE CBE FRSNZ who had turned 100 in January.
 A geophysicist, he was Director General of the DSIR in the last 10 years before his retirement.
 He was elected a Fellow in 1963.

-The following day, 14 February, Dame Anne Glover contributed alongside a number of other distinguished speakers to a hui on how we might better recognise many and diverse forms of excellence in science, technology, the humanities and mataurangi as we strive to expand the scope and relevance of the Society and Academy to all New Zealanders.
+The following day, 14 February, Dame Anne Glover contributed alongside a number of other distinguished speakers to a hui on how we might better recognise many and diverse forms of excellence in science, technology, the humanities and mātaurangi as we strive to expand the scope and relevance of the Society and Academy to all New Zealanders.
 This was an extremely important discussion where we could share knowledge and practice across our scholarly communities to continue to improve our processes.
 We can take some pride in progress to date, but ongoing effort is needed to maintain momentum and ensure processes do not slip into disciplinary homogeneity over time.

 In addition to the new Fellows, six people were awarded status as Companions of Royal Society Te Apārangi in 2019.
-Dr Judith Bateup, John Bongard, Dr Ian Griffin, Dr Barbara Hayden and Dr Rob Whitney were inducted at a ceremony in Wellington on 30 July coinciding with Professor Larner's Presidential Address, and Tā Tipene O'Regan was honoured at the Research Honours Aotearoa celebration in Ōtepoti Dunedin, Te Waipounamu, in October.
-The election or appointment as a Companion is an honour recognising outstanding leadership or sustained contributions to promoting and advancing science, technology, or the humanities in Aotearoa, and there are now 54 Companions.
+Dr Judith Bateup, John Bongard, Dr Ian Griffin, Dr Barbara Hayden and Dr Rob Whitney were inducted at a ceremony in Wellington on 30 July coinciding with Professor Larner's Presidential Address.
+Tā Tipene O'Regan was honoured at the Research Honours Aotearoa celebration in Ōtepoti Dunedin, Te Waipounamu, in October.
+The election as a Companion is an honour recognising outstanding leadership or sustained contributions to promoting and advancing science, technology, or the humanities in Aotearoa, and there are now 54 Companions.

-The election of Fellows and Companions for appointment in 2020 was also completed, with the Fellowship Selection Committee recommending the appointment of 19 new Fellows and 1 new Honorary Fellow.
+The election of Fellows for induction in 2020 was also completed, with the Fellowship Selection Committee recommending the election of 19 new Fellows and 1 new Honorary Fellow.
 The induction ceremony and Fellows' Forum will take place on 12 and 13 February 2020 in conjunction with the 54th Fellows' Forum.

 Changes to the criteria for election to Companionship progressed through the Academy Executive Committee and Council in 2019, to recognise leadership in knowledge holding as a vital part of our research environment, and also to acknowledge the importance of mātauranga and indigenous knowledge in Aotearoa.
 Companions can now be nominated for their leadership in institutions or communities that hold nationally or internationally significant knowledge sources mātauranga or taongi, such as galleries, libraries, archives, museums, or within iwi communities.
 Knowledge transfer, including intergenerational transfer through oral traditions, can also be recognised through Companionship.
-We are looking forward to seeing the size, scope and contributions of the Companionship grow through new nominations under these expanded criteria.
+We are looking forward to seeing the size, scope and contributions of the

+Companionship grow through new nominations under these expanded criteria.